Oxford Acceptance Rate 2024 – The Definitive Guide

 Triple your chances of Oxford success with UniAdmissions

-In 2023, we got 57% of our students into Oxford or Cambridge, more than three times higher than the national average.
-We achieved that by offering the best support for our students; support that you can access too when you enrol for one of our Oxbridge Programmes.
+In 2024, we got 59% of our students into Oxford or Cambridge, more than three times higher than the national average.
+We achieved that by offering the best support for our students; support that you can access too when you enrol for one of our Oxbridge Full-Blue Programmes.

-Discover our Oxbridge Programme by clicking the button below to learn how you can enrol and triple your chances of success.
+Discover our Full-Blue Programmes by clicking the button below to learn how you can enrol and triple your chances of success.

-Oxford Acceptances Rates - What Can We Learn?
+Oxford Admissions Statistics - What Can We Learn?

-With that in mind, let’s look at some of the most important and interesting details we can learn from this data.
+With that in mind, let’s look at some of the most important and interesting details we can learn from the Oxford Admissions Statistics.

 Oxford's Most Competitive & Least Competitive Courses